Druashley/protocol/README.md

-This webapp allows EMTs, Paramedics, and Flight RNs to look up doctor lead guidelines.
+This webapp allows EMTs, Paramedics, and Flight RNs to look up doctor guidelines.

+Live View of the app here : https://protocol-ems.herokuapp.com/